-Planning a fancy resort destination beach wedding where your wedding worries are whisked away by the tropical winds?
-Your budget allow for an awesome coordinator to manage every last piece until you walk down the sandy aisle?
-Thought not.
-So it would seem you've got some planning to do if you want that dream beach themed wedding.
+Unless you're planning a fancy resort destination beach wedding where your wedding worries are whisked away by the tropical winds or your budget allows for a super awesome planner who manages every last piece until you walk down the sandy aisle, you've got some planning to do if you want the beach themed wedding of your dreams.
 So grab your Pinterest app, your to do lists and a cup of coffee and let's get down to business with some de Lovely practical planning tips.

-Location - Location, location, location is one of most important decisions you will make.
-You've fallen in love with a breathtaking secluded beach but it is a bit out of the way.
-In fact there are few if any services and the only bathroom is a stinky public 1/2 mile away.
+Location - After choosing your date and guest list, location, location, location is the most important decision.
+You've fallen in love with a gorgeous secluded beach and the breathtaking view but it is a bit out of the way, the services are few, and the only bathroom is a stinky public 1/2 mile away.
 Okay, a little over the top but you get my point.
 Your wedding location MUST be is easily accessible for you, your guests and vendors, who may charge more for an inconvenient location.

 Pre-wedding jitters should not include location stress for you; do you have a place to dress, relax, pose for pictures?
 Guests should be able to easily park and walk, and vendors need to access facilities.
 Plus your DIY projects and wedding party need a staging area.

-BOTTOM LINE TIPS: * Wedding DIY is better with friends, invite your bridesmaids to help out with project like these Beach Wedding Favors. * Assign a family member or friend to be in charge on the big day. * DIY projects are supposed to save your money, don't go over the top buying sand, when you can get it at the beach.
+BOTTOM LINE TIPS: * DIY is better with friends, invite your bridesmaids to help out. * Assign a family member or friend to be in charge on the big day. * DIY projects are supposed to save your money, don't go over the top buying sand, when you can get it at the beach.

 Wedding invitations set the tone, location sets the mood, reception centerpieces continue your brand and a touch of the beach on your cake finishes the theme....going overboard (pardon the pun) can ruin the sentiment behind choosing a beach theme in the first place.

-BOTTOM LINE TIPS: * Choose a brand, like our Nautical Theme Inspiration, and stick with it but sparingly. * Find other ways to incorporate the beach theme instead of just shells and starfish. * Scour the web and blogs for inspiration; Pinterest and Lover.ly are all the rage.
-Check out our Beach Board!
+BOTTOM LINE TIPS: * Choose a brand and stick with it but sparingly. * Find other ways to incorporate the beach theme instead of just shells and starfish. * Scour the web and blogs for inspiration; Pinterest and Lover.ly are all the rage.

 BOTTOM LINE TIPS: * Vendors may charge less if they don't have to travel, especially musicians; search locally for good talent. * Use local business directories and sites such as YELP to help locate quality vendors.

-Beach weddings can offer more savings, fewer headaches and more fun than a traditional wedding.
-In the end, it all comes down to planning and planning well.
+Beach weddings can offer more savings, fewer headaches and more fun than a traditional wedding but in the end, it all comes down to planning and planning well.
 There are a million other tips to help you plan your wedding day but the very best we can offer: have fun, be casual, be yourself, make your wedding about you and your sweetie and let all the rest go.